-Most hiring is down to poor staff retention.
+Most hiring happens because of poor staff retention.
 Data from the Bureau of Labor Statistics data shows that 95% of hiring is filling existing positions.
 This makes reducing employee attrition and staff turnover key objectives in any recruitment plan.

 Just as it’s important to hire the best possible employees into an organisation, it’s crucial to pay attention to which employees leave and why.
 Understanding the root causes of attrition can reveal a huge amount about the culture, health and prospects of your company.

-This article explains the differences between attrition and employee turnover, why they are important and what can be done to minimise their impact.
-It will also highlight some industries which have particularly high employee turnover rates and suggest initiatives you can use to reduce it.
+This article explains the difference between employee attrition and employee turnover, why they are both important and what can be done to minimise their impact.
+It will also highlight some industries which have particularly high employee turnover rates and suggest some initiatives you can use to reduce it.

 What is Employee Attrition?

-Attrition is when employees leave an organisation for personal reasons, which are normally outside of their employers’ control, for example, retirement, to study or to have children.
+Attrition is when employees leave an organisation for reasons which are normally outside of their employers’ control, for example, retirement, to study or geographic relocation.
 A lot of the time these can be planned for in advance and they usually don’t have a negative impact as the employee is leaving to move on with the next stage of their lives.
 There is little an employer can do to prevent this from happening and is a natural part of the employee life cycle.

 What is Employee Turnover?

-Employee turnover is when an employee chooses to leave an organisation of their own accord, to go to what they perceive to be a better opportunity with another employer.
-There are all sorts of reasons why an employee chooses to leave a company, but often if an employer had acted differently there could have been an opportunity to keep that employee.
+Employee turnover is when an employee chooses to leave an organisation of their own accord, usually because they leave to go to a better opportunity with another employer.
+This is often called voluntary turnover.
+There are many reasons why an employee chooses to leave a company, but often if an employer had acted differently there could have been an opportunity to keep that employee.
 Involuntary turnover is when someone’s employment contract is terminated; it can be helpful to separate voluntary from involuntary turnover in your data analysis.

-According to the 2019 Employee Retention Report, the top four reasons employees left their jobs were career development, work/life balance, managerial behaviour and compensation and benefits.
-In all of these examples, the employer has the power to prevent an employee with all their skills and talent walking out the door.
+According to the 2019 Employee Retention Report, the top four causes of employee turnover were career development, work/life balance, managerial behaviour and compensation and benefits.
+In these examples, the employer has some degree of control over whether an employee leaves or stays.

 Turnover costs money and time as these are usually positions that need to be filled.
 There are the logistical costs associated with hiring such as advertising the position, temporary cover and recruitment fees.
 There is also the cost to the organisation around lost productivity, knowledge and skills.
 According to the US Bureau of Labor Statistics, staff turnover can cost up to 33% of an employee’s total package.